Kisstopher/UCF-Project-1/README.md

 This is an exploratory data analysis of Real Estate data.

-The data set used for this analysis can be found at the following link
+The data set used for this analysis can be found at the link below;

 https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset